sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/agent.md

 {{% notice note %}}
 **NOTE**: Process discovery is disabled in this version of Sensu.
-The `--discover-processes` configuration option is not available, and new events will not include data in the `processes` attributes.
+The `discover-processes` configuration option is not available, and new events will not include data in the `processes` attributes.
 Instead, the field will be empty: `"processes": null`.
 {{% /notice %}}